Retired liner: what happens to the plane after the last flight

 What is the typical life span of an airplane?

-First of all, it is important to find out the life of an average aircraft.
-Interestingly, life expectancy is not measured in years.
-“Aircraft life is determined by the manufacturer and is usually based on take-off and landing cycles,” said John Petrakis of the Federal Aviation Administration.
+First of all, it is important to figure out the lifespan of an average aircraft.
+Curiously, life expectancy is not measured in years.
+“Aircraft life is set by the manufacturer and is usually based on take-off and landing cycles,” said John Petrakis of the FAA.

 “The fuselage is most susceptible to wear, but the wings also, especially on short flights, when the aircraft goes through pressure cycles every day.”